 Now, let’s give you an example of a Complete the Series question, this time using an alternating pattern:

-Example - pick one of the five boxes on the right to fit in the blank box in the progression.
+Pick one of the five boxes on the right to fit in the blank box and complete the series on the left.

 As I said, this time we have an example of the alternate boxes concept.
 What does that mean exactly?
 Well, you can see that the first, third and fifth boxes are identical – so we just need to concentrate on the second and fourth.

 It’s possible that there are several answers to this one – don’t worry though, there will probably be only one option given that will work.
 If we try the ‘working it out without seeing the possible answers’ approach, ideally we would have a symbol in the space which is identical to the symbol in the second box.
 Failing this, maybe a shape with dashed lines, or one which is pointing downwards.
 If the paper has been well written, there will be one clear possibility and four that are just not as logical.

 Now we can look at the possible answers – shape (c) is very likely to be right as it is what we expected.
 But let’s run through the alternatives to see if any are as strong a candidate:

 There is no absolute correct answer, but it makes a lot of sense to choose (c) as the answer as it is MORE CORRECT THAN THE ALTERNATIVES.
 Never be afraid to tell your child that sometimes there is no absolute answer and that they should choose the best one.